Some links in this post may be affiliate links

 Banyan Fig can grow to a height of 65-100 feet and can fill acres of land in width in its native habitat.
 Indoors the growth can be controlled by pruning to 5-10 feet high and 3-4 feet wide.
 It is one of the best tree-like plants for the home.

-Ficus benghalensis 'Audrey' is toxic to humans and pets as outlined by Pet Poison Helpline.
+Yes, Ficus Audrey is toxic to humans and pets as outlined by Pet Poison Helpline.
 The plant produces a milky white latex which is an irritant to the eyes and the skin.
 If ingested it can cause irritation in the mouth, drooling, vomiting, diarrhea, loss of appetite and abdominal pains.

 Are you looking to add Ficus Audrey to your plant collection?
-They are available online on Etsy (Link to Etsy) and on Amazon (Link to Amazon).
+You may get them from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-Let’s dive into how to keep your Ficus Audrey happy and thriving indoors.
-Ficus benghalensis 'Audrey' flourishes in bright light with 4-6 hours of morning or late afternoon sunshine, average warmth of 16-260C, moderate humidity of 50-55% and moderately moist, rich, well-drained, potting soil coupled with monthly feeding during the growing season.
+To care for Ficus Audrey indoors, give it bright light with 4-6 hours of morning or late afternoon sunshine, warmth of 16-260C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.

 Bengal Fig requires regular pruning to keep it neat, reduce pests and diseases and also encourage a bushy growth.
 Repotting is only needed when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Water your Ficus Audrey liberally during the growing season until water comes out through the drainage holes.
+Water your Ficus Audrey liberally in spring and summer until water comes out through the drainage holes.
 Allow the top 2-3 inches of soil to dry out between waterings.
-Keep the soil moderately moist and avoid overwatering to prevent yellowing leaves.
+Keep the soil moderately moist and avoid overwatering to prevent rotting and yellowing leaves.

-Cut down on watering in the cold season to maintain the soil barely moist as growth is reduced at this time.
+Cut down on watering in fall and winter to maintain the soil barely moist as growth is reduced at this time.
 However, do not allow the soil to dry out completely as it can result in wilting and drooping leaves.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to leaf drop and root-rot and death of the plant.
+Ensure the pot has a drainage hole and the soil is well-draining to prevent sogginess as it can lead to leaf drop and root-rot and death of the plant.

-Ficus Audrey grows best in bright light with 4-6 hours of morning or late afternoon direct sunlight.
+Yes.
+Ficus Audrey needs bright light with 4-6 hours of morning or late afternoon direct sunlight.
 Keep it away from hot direct sunlight to prevent scorching; brown, crispy spots on the leaves.

-Bengal Fig can adapt to lower light conditions but it will grow much slower and too little light may cause yellowing and leaf drop.
-If the natural lighting is too low, you may invest in a full spectrum grow light.
+Bengal Fig can adapt to lower light conditions but it will grow much slower.
+Too little light will cause yellowing and leaf drop.
+If the natural lighting is too low, use full spectrum grow lights to increase it.

-For uniform growth and avoid leggy growth, turn the pot regularly to ensure that the plant receives light on all sides.
+For uniform growth and avoid leggy growth, give the pot a quarter turn monthly, to ensure that the plant receives light on all sides.

-Ficus Audrey thrives in average warmth of 16-260C.
-Keep it away from drafts to prevent temperature flactuations as they can lead to stunted growth and leaf drop.
+Ficus Audrey thrives in a warmth of 16-260C.
+Keep it away from drafts to prevent temperature flactuations which can lead to stunted growth, drooping, yellowing and leaf drop.

-Moderate humidity of 50-55% is ideal for Ficus Audrey.
-However, if the air is too dry, set the pot on a wet pebble tray or use a cool mist humidifier to elevate humidity.
-Ensure there is good airflow to minimize fungal diseases.
+Bengal Fig prefers a humidity of 50-55%.
+Too dry air can cause brown leaf tips.
+To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Do not mist the leaves and maintain good airflow to minimize fungal diseases.

 The best Ficus Audrey soil should be a well-draining, nutrient-rich soil; one that retains some moisture but drains quickly.
-A mix made up of 2 parts potting soil, 1 part perlite (for aeration) and 1 part coconut coir or peat moss (for moisture retention) is ideal.
+A mix made up of 2 parts potting soil, 1 part perlite (for aeration) and 1 part coconut coir or peat moss (for moisture retention) is ideal for this plant.

-Repot your Ficus Audrey at the beginning of the growing season only when it has become pot-bound.
+Repot your Ficus Audrey at the beginning of the growing season (spring to early summer), only when it has become pot-bound.
 Usually, repotting every 2-3 years is adequate for this plant.

 Avoid frequent repotting as it prefers to be pot-bound.
 Repot only when it has outgrown its current pot; when roots begin to grow through the drainage holes.